LSPosed/LSPosed/edxp-core/template_override/README.md

 To put it simply, just follow these steps:

 1. Install Magisk
-2. Flash the Riru - Core Magisk module.
+2. Flash the Riru Magisk module.
 You can find it in [Riru release page](https://github.com/RikkaApps/Riru/releases).
 3. Flash the Riru - EdXposed Magisk module.
 You can find it in [EdXposed release page](https://github.com/ElderDrivers/EdXposed/releases).
 4. Install EdXposed Manager.
 You can find it in [EdXposed Manager release page](https://github.com/ElderDrivers/EdXposedManager/releases).
 5. Reboot :)